BradleyNeild/CanLookup-Docker/README.md

 - If you encounter any issues with database connectivity, ensure that the `POSTGRES_*` environment variables match the credentials of the TimescaleDB service and that the service is ready before attempting to connect.

 - For issues related to static files, verify the AWS credentials and bucket configuration.

-## Support

-For support, contact bradleyeneild@gmail.com or file an issue in the project's issue tracker.